COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 These arrangements are agreed on a case-by-case basis and are tailored to individual circumstances and liabilities.
 Contact should be made via web chat or by telephone.
 Details can be found here.

-Charities that are registered for VAT have been able to defer any VAT payments due between 20 March 2020 and 30 June 2020, until 31 March 2021.
-This relaxation came to an end on 30 June and there will be no extension.
+Charities that are registered for VAT were able to defer any VAT payments due between 20 March 2020 and 30 June 2020, until 31 March 2021.
+This relaxation came to an end on 30 June 2021 and the VAT Deferral New Payment Scheme is now closed to new applicants.
+If VAT deferred during this period was, or is not paid on time, then penalties will be chargeable.

-The Government has published a series of Guidance Notes on creating a COVID Secure workplace.
-These cover (amongst others) outdoor work, offices and contact centres, people working in, visiting or delivering to other people’s homes, restaurants offering takeaway or delivery services and shops.
+The Government has published a series of Guidance Notes on Working safely during COVID-19.
+These cover (amongst other things) outdoor work, events and visitor attractions, offices, restaurants and takeaway services and shops.
 Each guide gives summary advice to follow to protect employees and customers, whilst continuing to operate.
 This includes social distancing, hygiene, cleanliness, staff sickness advice and staying at home.

 Employers are reminded of their legal duty to protect the health and safety of their employees, workers and volunteers.
 General guidance on making a work place COVID-19 secure, published by the HSE can be found here and in links from that page.